highwoodfield/vim-im-select-obsidian/README.md

 # Obsidian Vim IM Select Plugin

+NOTE: This is a fork.
+The features which are added in this fork are:
+- Switching IME mode to normal when you open another note.
+- Switching IME mode to normal when you focus on the window of Obsidian. (option)
+- Keeping IME mode to normal when you change Vim mode to insert. (option)

 [Chinese ver. 中文版本](./README_zh.md)

 This plugin is used to automatically switch the current input method of the system when `vim key binding` is used in Obsidian, to prevent non-English input method from causing key binding failure in `vim normal` mode.